dokku/dokku-clickhouse/README.md

 dokku clickhouse:create lollipop
 ```

-You can also specify custom environment variables to start the clickhouse service in semi-colon separated form.
+You can also specify custom environment variables to start the clickhouse service in semicolon-separated form.

 ```shell
 export CLICKHOUSE_CUSTOM_ENV="USER=alpha;HOST=beta"